stefan-b-jakobsson/basload/README.md

 ## Load BASLOAD into memory

-BASLOAD needs to be loaded into memory with an absolute address of $9000.
+BASLOAD is loaded from the SD card as a normal BASIC program.

-If stored on the SD card, load it with LOAD"BASLOAD.PRG",8,1 within the emulator.
+If stored on the SD card, load it with LOAD"BASLOAD-x.x.x.PRG",8 within the emulator.

-If stored in the host file system, start the emulator with x16emu -prg BASLOAD.PRG,9000 -sdcard sdcard.img
+If stored in the host file system, start the emulator with x16emu -prg BASLOAD-x.x.x.PRG -sdcard sdcard.img

+Type RUN to setup BASLOAD.
+This will copy the program to it's final destination in RAM ($9000), and also setup the wedge commands that start with a ! character.
+A short description on how to use BASLOAD is displayed.

 ## Loading and tokenizing BASIC source files

-Type SYS $9000 to start the main function of the program, that is loading a BASIC source file into memory.
+Type the wedge command !L or SYS $9000 to start the main function of the program, that is loading a BASIC source file into memory.

 If the program has been run previously it will first ask if you want to reload the same source file as before.